oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Validating the Key Binding JWT

 The Verifier MUST ensure that the key with which it validates the signature on the Key Binding JWT is the key specified in the SD-JWT as the Holder's public key.
-For example, if the SD-JWT contains a `cnf` value of type `jkt`, the Verifier would confirm that the public key's JWK Thumbprint matches the `jkt` value.
+For example, if the SD-JWT contains a `cnf` value of type `jwk`, the Verifier would confirm that the public key's JWK represents the same key as the `jwk` value.
 Or if the SD-JWT contains a `cnf` value of type `jwk`, then the Verifier could parse the provided JWK and use it to verify the Key Binding JWT.

 Whether to require Key Binding is up to the Verifier's policy, based on the set of trust requirements such as trust frameworks it belongs to.
 See